LC-Linkous/chicken_swarm_python/README.md

 # improved_chicken_swarm_python

-# CODE UPDATE IN PROGRESS 12/26/2024

 Improved chicken swarm optimizer written in Python.
+This is based off of the 2015 ICSO algorithm in [2].
+Other updates to the algorithm will be posted as other branches.

 Branch modified from [chicken swarm python](https://github.com/LC-Linkous/chicken_swarm_python) (main repo branch).
 Base structure modified from the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000) to keep a consistent format across optimizers in AntennaCAT.

 Now featuring AntennaCAT hooks for GUI integration and user input handling.